-The Supply Chain Matters blog provides a follow-up commentary focused on SAP ERP and Supply Chain Management focused customers, and their new imperatives for considering an acceleration to Public Cloud based technology deployments, based on SAP’s customer messaging at last week’s Sapphire customer conference.
+The Supply Chain Matters blog provides a follow-up commentary directed to SAP ERP and Supply Chain Management customers, and their new imperatives for considering an acceleration to Public Cloud based technology deployments, based on SAP’s customer messaging delivered at this year’s Sapphire customer conference.

 In a prior blog commentary, Supply Chain Matters provided highlights and perspectives of the 2019 SAP Sapphire Customer Conference, which for our way of thinking, represented an important watershed event for businesses with installed SAP ERP, SCM and other business applications support technology.
 We committed to a follow-on commentary to assist readers in thinking about their transition to the Cloud, and the following represents our added thoughts and perspectives.

 Major Crossroad and Inflection Point for the SAP World

 Businesses and supply chain management teams across the globe, now more than ever, need to be able to more quickly respond to a rapidly changing global economy, and changing markets.
 The online and digital-driven economy is disrupting multiple industries, product and services models.
 In industry after industry, innovative firms are leveraging digital based business models leveraged by advanced technology to disrupt existing markets, unseating market-share leaders.

 Business agility and responsiveness has become fundamental for driving added growth and profitability, and that now adds to the increasing need for businesses, including those supported by SAP, to need to invest in new business models and more enhanced processes supported by Cloud-based technology.